Trends in Optometry Practice Management

 Highlights

-- The latest optometry practice management trends include tools that put your patients first, telehealth services, and more specialized care.
+- The latest optometry practice management software trends include tools that put your patients first, telehealth services, and more specialized care.

 7 Recent Trends Changing the Optometry Practice Landscape